amaiya/ktrain/FAQ.md

 As a workaround, you can convert your saved TensorFlow model to PyTorch, quantize, and make predictions directly in PyTorch.

-This code example assumes you've trained a DistilBERT model with **ktrain** and saved a `Predictor` in a folder called `'/tmp/mypredictor'`:
+This code example assumes you've trained a DistilBERT model with **ktrain** ,saved a `Predictor` in a folder called `'/tmp/mypredictor'`, and need to make predictions on CPU:
 ```python

 # load the predictor, model, and tokenizer